The most popular types of martial arts. The Best Martial Arts Styles for Self Defense

 Famous Fighters: Tony Jaa

-Muay Thai is a Thai style of martial arts with very deep roots.
-National Thai fighting style, which is not only sports, but also the cultural heritage of the country.
-The secrets of Muay Thai have been passed down from elder warriors and fathers to children, from generation to generation, and it is perhaps thanks to this traditional struggle that Thailand, surrounded by sworn enemies, has managed to survive through the ages.
+Muay Thai is a Thai martial arts style with very deep roots.
+The national Thai fighting style, which is not only a sporting but also a cultural heritage of the country.
+The secrets of Muay Thai were passed down from elder warriors and fathers to children, from generation to generation, and perhaps it was thanks to this traditional struggle that Thailand, surrounded by sworn enemies, managed to survive through the ages.

-A cruel spectacle from which one could emerge either a winner or a loser.
-They fought not for life, but for death, in the truest sense of the word.
-It was impossible to give up - shame and contempt for life, so the defeated left the battle either badly beaten or dead.
+A most cruel spectacle from which one could emerge either victorious or defeated.
+They fought for life and death, in the literal sense of the word.
+It was impossible to give up - shame and contempt for life, so the defeated one left the battle either severely beaten or dead.

-Over the years, only one thing has changed in Muay Thai - thanks to the introduction of points, it has become unnecessary to die, but the martial art itself has not become softer, fatal outcomes are still not uncommon.
+Over the years, only one thing has changed in Muay Thai - thanks to the introduction of points, it is no longer necessary to die, but the martial arts itself has not become softer, and deaths are still not uncommon.

 Why is Muay Thai one of the best martial arts?

-Muay Thai is not only one of the most effective martial arts in the world, it is also one of the best self defense martial arts.
-In modern Muay Thai, it is possible to strike with fists, feet, shins, elbows and knees - because of this it is called "fight of eight limbs".
-In fact, every part of the body becomes a weapon, a deadly weapon.
-The hands became daggers and sabers; elbows with maces and hammers; knees like axes, and shins and forearms protect the body like armor.
-There are many devastating lethal strikes that have helped Muay Thai achieve some impressive victories over other martial arts in their time.
-And until now, this severe martial art causes sacred fear and admiration in everyone.
+Muay Thai is not only one of the most effective martial arts styles in the world, it is also one of the best martial arts for self-defense.
+In modern Muay Thai you can strike with fists, feet, shins, elbows and knees - because of this it is called "eight limb fighting".
+Essentially, every part of the body turns into a weapon, a deadly weapon.
+Hands became daggers and sabers; elbows with clubs and hammers; the knees are like axes, and the shins and forearms protect the body like armor.
+There are many discouraging lethal blows that at one time helped Muay Thai achieve a number of impressive victories over representatives of other martial arts.
+And to this day this severe martial arts evokes sacred fear and admiration in everyone.

-The list below consists of the top ten martial arts for self defense.
-If you are interested in choosing martial arts for the most effective defense, then you should definitely read this rating to the end.
+The list below consists of the ten best martial arts for self-defense.
+If you are interested in choosing a martial arts for the most effective defense, then you should definitely read this rating to the end.

 Kickboxing is a combat sport that originated in the United States in the 1960s.
-Based on punches and kicks along with tricks martial arts(cuts, throws, etc.).
-It has quite a few branches, the most famous of which is Muay Thai - roughly translated as "the art of eight limbs."
+Based on punches and kicks along with techniques martial arts(sweeps, throws, etc.).
+It has quite a few branches, the most famous of which is Muay Thai - roughly translated as “the art of eight limbs.”

 Karate is a Japanese martial art that uses precisely aimed weapons to crush an opponent. powerful blows hands and feet, applied to vital points of the body.
-This sport was invented in 1929 by Gichin Funakoshi under the influence of Zen Buddhism.
-In Karate, special emphasis is placed on evasions.
+This sport was invented in 1929 by Funakoshi Gichin, influenced by the ideas of Zen Buddhism.
+In Karate, special emphasis is placed on dodging.

-In eighth place in the ranking of the best martial arts for self-defense is Aikido, a Japanese martial art, the peculiarity of which is the use of throws and grabs.
+In eighth place in the ranking of the best martial arts for self-defense is Aikido, a Japanese martial art whose peculiarity is the use of throws and grabs.
 It was founded by Morihei Ueshiba between the 30s and 60s of the 20th century.
 Aikido focuses on using the opponent's strength against himself.
 It is considered one of the most difficult Japanese martial arts to master.

 Wing Chun is a Chinese martial art that uses a variety of fighting techniques.
-It is for this reason that it is considered an applied direction of wushu.
-It is characterized by effective escapes from the line of attack, complemented by instant, straight-line strikes at very close range.
-Often the fight ends with knee and elbow strikes.
-An experienced Wing Chun fighter is capable of inflicting up to eight blows per second on an opponent.
+It is for this reason that Wushu is considered an applied direction.
+Characterized by effective departures from the line of attack, complemented by instant, straightforward strikes at a very close range.
+Often the fight ends with knees and elbows.
+An experienced fighter who masters the Wing Chun style is capable of inflicting up to eight blows per second on the enemy.

 Jiu-Jitsu is the most versatile style on this list.
-This is a real hybrid, which includes elements of wrestling, hard punches, chokes, locks, etc. Jiu-jitsu is one of the oldest types Japanese wrestling.
-Main principle jiu-jitsu - not to go into direct confrontation, but to yield to the onslaught of the opponent, directing his actions in the right direction until he is trapped, and then turn the strength and actions of the enemy against him.
+This is a real hybrid, including elements of wrestling, hard strikes, choking techniques, locks, etc. Jiu-jitsu is one of the oldest types Japanese wrestling.
+Main principle Jiu-jitsu is not to engage in direct confrontation, but to yield to the onslaught of an opponent, directing his actions in the right direction until he is trapped, and then turning the enemy’s strength and actions against him.

-Jeet Kune Do was created by Bruce Lee and in Chinese means "the way of the leading fist."
+Jeet Kune Do was created by Bruce Lee and translated from Chinese means “the way of the leading fist.”
 Today, this style of martial arts is considered one of the most popular in the world.
 It is taught in many countries.
-However, Bruce Lee himself did not call Jeet Kune Do a "style", but preferred to call it a "method".
-According to his philosophy, the Jeet Kune Do method can be used in any kind of martial arts.
-Here the emphasis is on the speed of impact and combinations.
+However, Bruce Lee himself did not call Jeet Kune Do a “style”, but preferred to call it a “method”.
+According to his philosophy, the Jeet Kune Do method can be used in any form of martial arts.
+Here the emphasis is on punch speed and combinations.

-The fourth place in the list of the best martial arts for self-defense is boxing.
-I think almost everyone knows that a boxer has the fastest, strongest, most accurate punch of any trained fighter of any other martial art.
+Boxing ranks fourth on the list of the best martial arts for self-defense.
+I think almost everyone knows that a boxer has the fastest, most powerful and most accurate punch of any trained fighter in any other martial art.

-The best martial art for self defense is Krav Maga, an Israeli martial art developed by Imi Lichtenfeld for self defense purposes.
-In Krav Maga there are no exact rules and there is no difference between workouts for men and women.
-The system is not considered a sport, it lacks a specific dress code and competition, although some organizations award different levels and emblems as they learn.
-All techniques focus on maximum real-world performance as well as natural reflexes, simple movements and aggressive defensive techniques.
-The main principles of Krav Maga are: do not take damage, quickly neutralize the attacker, quickly switch from defensive to offensive technique, use the reflexes of the body, as well as the enemy's vulnerabilities, use any available object.
+The best martial art for self-defense is Krav Maga, an Israeli martial art developed by Imi Lichtenfeld for self-defense purposes.
+There are no exact rules in Krav Maga and there is no difference between training for men and women.
+The system is not considered a sport, it does not have a special uniform and competitions, although some organizations, as training progresses, award various levels and emblems.
+All techniques focus on maximum effectiveness in real conditions, as well as natural reflexes, simple movements and aggressive defensive techniques.
+The main principles of Krav Maga are: do not receive damage, quickly neutralize the attacker, quickly move from defensive to offensive techniques, use the body's reflexes, as well as the enemy's weak points, use any available object.

 Almost every country in the world has its own type of martial art - sometimes more than one.
 People have always learned to defend themselves from an insidious neighbor (those who themselves were not in the shoes of an insidious neighbor who, on the contrary, learned to attack).

-Many sports have evolved over the centuries, gradually adjusting to the existing reality.
-Others - here you can cite a whole galaxy of Japanese BIs as an example - remained unchanged, due to the foresight of the masters who invented them.
-Today we will tell you about the ten main types of martial arts from around the world - everyone can choose something to their liking.
+Many sports have evolved over many centuries, gradually adapting to the existing reality.
+Others - here we can cite as an example a whole galaxy of Japanese BIs - remained unchanged, due to the foresight of the masters who invented them.
+Today we will tell you about the ten main types of martial arts around the world - everyone can choose something to their liking.

 Boxing, England

-Refined manners never prevented a real gentleman from cleaning the face of another real gentleman - after all, how else should a real gentleman solve burning issues?
-Generally speaking, the origins of boxing can be traced back to Ancient Greece, however, the very first school, with developed fighting rules, was founded in England.
-The island spread boxing all over the world: now, for example, this bloody sport is considered the national entertainment of the United States.
+Refined manners never stopped a real gentleman from polishing off the face of another real gentleman - after all, how else should a real gentleman solve pressing issues?
+Generally speaking, the origins of boxing can be traced back to the times Ancient Greece However, the very first school, with developed rules of combat, was founded in England.
+The island spread boxing throughout the world: now, for example, this bloody sport is considered the national pastime of the United States.

 Krav Maga, Israel

 This hand-to-hand combat system was developed in Israel - not from a good life.
-Krav Maga focuses on maximum efficiency, it is not about any sport.
-The fighter focuses on the defeat of vital parts of the body.
-Finger pokes in the eyes, punches in the groin - a real street fight, only every movement is meaningful here.
+Krav Maga focuses on maximum efficiency, there is no talk of any sport here.
+The fighter focuses on hitting vital areas of the body.
+Poking fingers in the eyes, blows to the groin - a real street fight, only every movement here is meaningful.

 Muay Thai, Thailand

-The progenitor of this brutal martial art is the Muay Boran style, which, in turn, came to the country from India.
-Muay Thai was developed as an exclusively military discipline - hence the effective strikes designed to destroy the enemy, which not everyone is able to carry.
+The progenitor of this brutal martial arts is considered to be the Muay Boran style, which, in turn, came to the country from India.
+Muay Thai was developed as an exclusively military discipline - hence the effective blows designed to destroy the enemy, which not everyone is able to endure.

 Wushu, China

-In fact, wushu is a term that applies to almost all martial arts in China.
-It can be translated as "the art of war."
-There are a great many subspecies of wushu, divided by regions, schools, and even individual masters.
-Sport is characterized by plastic, clear movements, fast movements and big amount kicks.
+In fact, Wushu is a term that applies to almost all martial arts in China.
+It can be translated as “the art of war.”
+There are a great many subtypes of wushu, divided by regions, schools, and even individual masters.
+The sport is characterized by plastic, clear movements, fast movements and a large number kicks.

 Capoeira, Brazil

-An amazing way of fighting was developed by African slaves transported to Brazilian plantations.
-To the uninitiated, capoeira looks like a dance - in demonstrations, the fighters do not even come into contact with the opponent.
-This feature is due to the fact that the slaves were forbidden to train any kind of martial art and they disguised their teachings as funny dances.
+An amazing method of fighting was developed by African slaves transported to Brazilian plantations.
+To an uninitiated person, capoeira looks like a dance - during demonstration performances, the fighters do not even come into contact with the enemy.
+This feature is due to the fact that slaves were forbidden to train any martial art and they disguised their teachings as cheerful dances.

 Karate, Japan

-The way of the "empty hand" is strikingly different from other national martial arts of the Land of the Rising Sun.
-This is because the system was brought from China, where the fighters were looking for the most effective and fast way neutralize the enemy, not defend against him.
-Today, karate is one of the most widespread BIs in the world - not least thanks to demonstration performances masters demonstrating their skills against ice blocks, concrete blocks and planks.
+The path of the “empty hand” is strikingly different from other national martial arts of the Land of the Rising Sun.
+This is because the system was imported from China, where fighters were looking for the most effective and quick way neutralize the enemy rather than defend against him.
+Today, karate is one of the most widespread martial arts in the world - not least thanks to demonstration performances craftsmen demonstrating their skills against ice blocks, concrete blocks and planks.

 Kalari Payattu, India

-The Indians claim that this art was developed by Vishnu himself.
-Kalari Payat is considered the oldest BI in the whole world - it is from the tradition of the "fight of the god" that almost all modern fighting styles have grown.
-Real masters of Kalari Payat know how to stop the enemy with one blow - and in order not to be tormented by conscience for an innocently killed soul, these guys also study the medical system - Siddhi.
+Indians claim that Vishnu himself developed this art.
+Kalari Payat is considered the oldest fighter in the whole world - it is from the tradition of “fighting of God” that almost all modern fighting styles have grown.
+Real Kalari Payat masters know how to stop an enemy with one blow - and in order not to be tormented by conscience for an innocently murdered soul, these guys also study the medical system - Siddhi.

 Sambo, Russia

-The development of a self-defense system (sambo is just an acronym) began when the young Soviet state felt the need for trained fighters.
-Sambo is designed to educate not only the body, but also the spirit of the adept; classical masters place a significant emphasis on patriotism.
-The Sambo philosophy is constant self-development, wrestling changes, taking the most effective methods used in other martial arts.
+The development of a system of self-defense (sambo is just an abbreviation) began when the young Soviet state felt the need for trained fighters.
+Sambo is designed to educate not only the body, but also the spirit of the adept; classical masters place significant emphasis on patriotism.
+Sambo philosophy is constant self-development, the fight changes, accepting the most effective methods, used in other martial arts.

 Savate, France

-Literally, "savate" is translated from French as "old shoe".
-Sailors came up with an unusual style, forced to fight with their feet on the deck of the ship, since the hands played the role of balance.
-Savers wear shoes with thick soles and prominent welts.
-In modern savate, punches exist, but play a secondary role.
+Literally, “savat” is translated from French as “old shoe.”
+The unusual style was invented by sailors who were forced to fight with their feet on the deck of a ship, since their hands acted as balance.
+Savateurs wear shoes with thick soles and protruding welts.
+In modern savate, punches exist, but they play a secondary role.

 Dambe, West Africa